-Talking about streaming is an intimidating subject for many people.
+Talking about church live streaming is an intimidating subject for many people.
 For church leaders unfamiliar with the technology, streaming can feel extremely complicated, which discourages many of them from even learning more.

 But video streaming is more than a trend or technological advancement.
 Streaming can become a ministry of your church.